GerHobbelt/owemdjee/README.md

 - **libfort** [📁](./libfort) [🌐](https://github.com/GerHobbelt/libfort) -- a simple crossplatform library to create formatted text tables.
 - **libqrencode** [📁](./libqrencode) [🌐](https://github.com/GerHobbelt/libqrencode) -- generate QRcodes from anything (e.g. URLs). `libqrencode` is a fast and compact library for encoding data in a QR Code, a 2D symbology that can be scanned by handy terminals such as a smartphone.
 The capacity of QR Code is up to 7000 digits or 4000 characters and has high robustness. `libqrencode` supports QR Code model 2, described in JIS (Japanese Industrial Standards) X0510:2004 or ISO/IEC 18004.
 Most of features in the specification are implemented: Numeric, alphabet, Japanese kanji (Shift-JIS) or any 8 bit code, Optimized encoding of a string, Structured-append of symbols, Micro QR Code (experimental).
 - **PDFGen** [📁](./PDFGen) [🌐](https://github.com/GerHobbelt/PDFGen) -- a simple PDF Creation/Generation library, contained in a single C-file with header and no external library dependencies.
 Useful for embedding into other programs that require rudimentary PDF output.
+- **quirc** [📁](./quirc) [🌐](https://github.com/GerHobbelt/quirc) -- a library for extracting and decoding QR codes, which are a type of high-density matrix barcodes, from images.
+It features a fast, robust and tolerant recognition algorithm.
+It can correctly recognise and decode QR codes which are rotated and/or oblique to the camera.
+It can also distinguish and decode multiple codes within the same image.
 - **sile-typesetter** [📁](./sile-typesetter) [🌐](https://github.com/GerHobbelt/sile) -- SILE is a typesetting system; its job is to produce beautiful printed documents.
 Conceptually, SILE is similar to TeX—from which it borrows some concepts and even syntax and algorithms—but the similarities end there.
 Rather than being a derivative of the TeX family SILE is a new typesetting and layout engine written from the ground up using modern technologies and borrowing some ideas from graphical systems such as Adobe InDesign.
 - **tabulate** [📁](./tabulate) [🌐](https://github.com/GerHobbelt/tabulate) -- Table Maker for Modern C++, for when you want to display table formatted data in the terminal/console text window.
 - **textflowcpp** [📁](./textflowcpp) [🌐](https://github.com/GerHobbelt/textflowcpp) -- a simple way to wrap a string at different line lengths, optionally with indents.